altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 *She took in a lungful.
 Panting, she stood up*
 ~Martha's face was blank, but her eyes darted over each of them.
-They landed on Alacira's hard stare~
+They landed on Alacira's hard stare.
-~Kent saw on Alacira and Whitewater's wrists each a bail~ *Each bail rattled, glowing a white-blue*
+Kent saw on Alacira and Whitewater's wrists each a bail~ *Each bail rattled, glowing a white-blue*
 }
 {